COVID-19 Update for Vanguard Patients

 For most healthy people, the treatment for COVID-19 is to manage symptoms.
 This includes taking over-the-counter medicines such as acetaminophen and staying hydrated.
 Patients also should quarantine, get plenty of rest, and isolate from others, including those in their household.

 If your symptoms worsen, you may require medical care in a hospital.
 There are new treatments available, including a monoclonal antibody intravenous infusion.
-This is the same treatment provided to President Trump, and it may be given as an outpatient treatment in a hospital, outside of the ER.
+This may be given as an outpatient treatment in a hospital, usually in the ER.
 Hospitalization and other antiviral treatment may be required for severe cases.
 Your primary care provider can advise you on the best course of action, depending upon the severity of your symptoms.

 Up-to-the-minute information on COVID-19